<< Click to Display Table of Contents >>

 Figure 2.
 Stamp Tool Example

-Click to select stamps, as detailed in the lower stamp in the image above.
+Click to select stamps, as detailed in the central stamp in the image above.
 Selected stamps can be edited as follows:

 •Click and drag the yellow control points to resize stamps.
 Please note that stamp proportions are constrained.